Two young girls go to the cinema and Kenny is off to the dance studio. Retro fiction.

 "Yeah, and you're nearly nine years old as well," Kenny said.

 "No, you're not," Kathy said.
 "I'm nine; you're not nine till tomorrow."

 "Pack it in you two," Kenny said.
 "Anyway, Lynn, how come your dad doesn’t bring you to the gym anymore?”

 “Well, girls don’t do boxing really,” Kathy interrupted.

 “This one does,” Kenny said.
-He took up a boxing stance and lent forward to tap Lynn on her head.
+He took up a boxing stance and leant forward to tap Lynn on her head.
 Lynn laughed, spat her bubble gum into a tissue and put it in her pocket before putting up her arms and taking three swipes back at him.
 Kenny swerved the first two but he let her third punch connect with the side of his face.

 “You could still go to the gym though if you like the fight training,” Kenny said.

-“She can be a girl at last,” Kathy said.
+“Yeah, she can be a girl at last,” Kathy said.

 Kenny took a step back and looked at Lynn.
 “Yes, it sure is rare to see you in a nice frock and your hair is getting longer.
 It won’t be long before you are breaking the boy’s hearts.”